Current Version: 4.6.2

 The development tool of RTMC Pro 1.x and 2.x is not compatible with the RTMC run-time and the standard RTMC development tool in LoggerNet 4.
 An upgrade for RTMC Pro must be purchased separately.

 LoggerNet is a collection of 32-bit programs designed to run on Intel-based computers running Microsoft Windows operating systems.
-The recommended minimum computer configuration for running LoggerNet is Windows 7.
-LoggerNet also runs on Windows 8 and Windows 10.
+LoggerNet runs on Windows 10 and Windows 11.
 LoggerNet runs on both 32-bit and 64-bit versions of these operating systems.

 LoggerNet supports most commercially available sensors, SDM devices, multiplexers, relays, vibrating-wire interfaces, ET107, CompactFlash cards, microSD cards, and PC cards.